NTI-Gymnasieingenjor/lunchpad/README.md

 @sudo python3 /home/pi/Desktop/lunchpad/lunchpad.py
 point-rpi
 ```
-Automatic reboot at a certain time
+## Automatic reboot at a certain time

-# In the terminal
+### In the Raspberry pi terminal
 ```
 $ sudo crontab -e
 ```
 Below the comments in the terminal, add this line below <br>
 and change the stars "*" accordingly to the desired time you want a reboot.

-The  below the code is an explanation of what the different stars mean
+The box below the code is an explanation of what the different stars mean.
 ```
 *    *    *    *    *  /sbin/reboot
 ```